psvenk/pdf.js-seamonkey/README.md

 # PDF.js [![Build Status](https://travis-ci.org/mozilla/pdf.js.svg?branch=master)](https://travis-ci.org/mozilla/pdf.js)

 This is a fork of PDF.js which works with SeaMonkey 2.49.x and Firefox 52 ESR.
-It probably won't work with later versions of SeaMonkey or Firefox, and I don't currently plan on supporting them in this fork.
+It may also work in Pale Moon.

+Known issues:

+* In SeaMonkey 2.53+, the PDF may fail to load until you press the Stop button in the browser.

 For more information about pdf.js, see: https://github.com/mozilla/pdf.js